flatiron-school/prework.flatironschool.com/_includes/web/html_and_css.md

 Now it is time to investigate building a website from scratch.
-One of our instructors, Jon Grover, has an excellent SkillShare class that will take you step-by-step through building a responsive static website. *For Flatiron Students there is a discount code to take the course for free, please contact us.*
+One of our instructors, Jon Grover, has an excellent SkillShare class that will take you step-by-step through building a responsive static website.

 <br />